310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Midori worried %}
 Maybe saying it like that is a bit off… It’s more like outfits that’d make me feel odd if I saw myself in them…?

-Like outfits that’re too revealing, or fancy suits that’re suffocating to wear…
+Like outfits that’re too revealing, with v-necks open all the way down to the stomach… Or fancy suits that’re suffocating to wear…

 Outfits that’d feel nerve-wracking ‘cause they’d be doing the talking over me, I guess… I’d hate to have that sorta thing as my personal outfit…

-My fans absolutely love seeing photo shoots where I’m wearing cool clothes, but…
+My fans absolutely love seeing photo shoots where I’m wearing cool clothes and praise me a lot for it, but…

 I always feel weird wearing them, like I’m not actually being myself…
 {% endbubble %}